Percona-Lab/pmm-submodules/README.md

 ```

 ### What's global repo in ci.yml?
-It's name that script will try to find in repo instead default branch.
+It's a branch name that this script will try to find in a repo instead of the default branch (usually called `main` or `PMM-2.0`).